QuickBooks Balances in Dollars, but Your Business Earns and Spends in Pesos Too

 Exactly what you get

 You get accounting software that closes a two-country business cleanly.
 Multi-currency is native with proper FX handling, your U.S. and Mexican entities consolidate without a monthly spreadsheet merge, intercompany nets correctly, and one ledger produces reporting for both IRS and SAT.
 Your accountant trusts the numbers without a bridge file.
-Pair it with a custom ERP for operations, a POS system feeding dual-currency sales, and business intelligence dashboards for FX exposure and margin by entity.
+Pair it with a custom ERP for operations, a POS system feeding dual-currency sales, and business intelligence (BI) dashboards for FX exposure and margin by entity.

 How to choose a developer in El Paso